Days from my Kitchen and Garden - How I cook and grow through the seasons by the sea.

 For me, the table always comes first, a place with family or friends we gather come rain or shine.
 A constant, however busy our diaries are.
 The one thing I always prioritise is what we will eat for supper and sometimes, a week for me, will be worked around what Sunday lunch will look like.
 The best conversations are always around a table, a way to communicate in this ever-fast world whether catching up on our days or simply being together with good food and always a glass.
 Detail is important as is the art of keeping everything I do as simple as possible.
 From laying my table with mismatched cutlery, french tumblers, candles, flowers cut from the garden and favourite seasonal touches that make my house my home.

 Wishing you all a very Merry Christmas and a Happy New Year x

 Emily Scott has lived and trained as a chef in London and France, but Cornwall is where she calls home.
 A successful chef, author of 'Sea & Shore: Recipes and Stories from a Kitchen in Cornwall' and creative director of her restaurant 'Emily Scott Food' located at the stunning Watergate Bay on the North Coast of Cornwall.

 Emily takes pride and passion in serving simple, seasonal and effortlessly stylish food.
-In 2021 Emily was commissioned by the Cabinet Office to curate a special dinner for Royalty and the World Leaders at the G7 summit at the Eden Project.
-She was the first woman to cook for leaders of the western worlds; a stand-out career defining moment for Emily and the rest of her team.
+In 2021 Emily was commissioned by the Cabinet Office to curate a special dinner for Royalty and World Leaders at the G7 summit at the Eden Project.
+She was the first woman to cook for leaders of the western world; a stand-out career-defining moment for Emily and the rest of her team.
 Emily is also a familiar face on BBC's Saturday Morning Kitchen.